lululau/datetimepicker-rails/README.md

-## SimpleForm & Bootstrap DateTimepicker for Rails
+## SimpleForm & Bootstrap v3 DateTimepicker for Rails

 This gem packages the bootstrap-datetimepicker for Rails asset pipeline, and creates the Simple Form custom fields for your project.

-The project home page: https://github.com/zpaulovics/datetimepicker-rails.git
+The project home page: https://github.com/lululau/datetimepicker-rails.git

-The project is based on: https://github.com/tarruda/bootstrap-datetimepicker.git project as a git submodule
+The project is based on: https://github.com/zpaulovics/datetimepicker-rails.git project as a fork

 ### Features